MIC-DKFZ/semantic_segmentation/config/Readme.md

 The config from this experiment is loaded and merged with *config/baseline.yaml* to define the testing configuration.
 You can also use Hydras commandline syntax to change the config to your needs. consider that if your config contains a TESTING (see *-Testing directly after Training-* above) entry the content of this is also merged into the config.
-Multiscale testing and flipping are supported and you can use it in the following way from the commandline, or include it into your config file (see *-Testing directly after Training-* above).
+Multiscale testing and flipping are supported, and you can use it in the following way from the commandline, or include it into your config file (see *-Testing directly after Training-* above).

 `````shell
 # pass a path and some arguments you want to change